 I think my book is strong, and I know I did a good job.
 I also know it could have been better.
 There are plenty of books out there that are also good, and those writers could also have had the luck I had.
 Deserving only gets you so far.
 Winning a prize like that has a lot to do with cultural forces; with appetites at work in the culture.”

 Though most aspiring young writers look longingly to the day they’ll arrive at the dazzling peaks of literary fame (not to mention probably sell their grandmother’s kidney to receive an honor as impressive as a Pulitzer), Egan speaks ambivalently about her newfound success: while on one hand, she’s grateful to have written a book so universally beloved, she— like novelists throughout time misfortunate enough to compose a massive bestseller— is tormented by the more than likely possibility she’ll never write such a popular book again.
 Whatever she writes next will be compared to Goon Squad and inevitably be found less than.
 When a “writer” is transfigured into an “author” and a “person” transmutes into a “persona,” writing is no longer a private act of creation undertaken for the sheer transcendent joy of putting one word against another— it’s a public act debased with worries of how we’ll be perceived by others.
 Will the next book sell as many copies? win as much praise?
 Hurled into the limelight by the Goon Squad’s blockbuster success, Egan finds herself battling these voices more than ever.
 Like many featured in Why We Write, she seems to yearn for the days before she was published, a time when she was not yet beholden to publishing houses or the public, a time when she wrote for no one but herself.
-In order to maintain our integrity as artists and safeguard the playful exuberance of writing from the commodifying forces of the market, Egan suggests, we must not write for approval but for the joy of writing itself:
+In order to maintain our integrity as artists and safeguard the playful exuberance of writing from the commodifying forces of the market, Egan suggests, we must write not for approval but for the joy of writing itself:

 “The attention and approval I’ve been getting for Goon Squad– the very public moments of winning the Pulitzer and the other prizes- is exactly the opposite of the very private pleasure of writing.
 And it’s dangerous.
 Thinking that I’ll get this kind of love again, that getting it should be the goal, would lead me to creative decisions that would undermine me and my work.
 I’ve never sought that approval, which is all the more reason that I don’t want to start now.